 Dr. Schultz’s treatment protocol utilized a high dose of her own platelets (high-dose platelet-rich plasma, or PRP) injected under precise ultrasound guidance into her rotator cuff.
 In addition, Dr. Schultz injected platelet lysate (growth factors that were extracted from Stine’s platelets) around the nerves in her neck that were irritated and therefore creating chaos and causing pain in her rotator cuff.
 To see what this looks like, you can watch Dr. Schultz actually performing another rotator cuff treatment at this link.

-Stine Pinilla received PRP injections in both November and January and continued to train throughout the duration of her treatments.
+Stine Pinilla received PRP injections for her rotator cuff injury in both November and January and continued to train throughout the duration of her treatments.
 Had she opted for surgery, this time would have been spent recovering, with shoulder movements limited by a sling and other recuperation devices.
 What was the result of her decision to continue to train during this time?
 On February 22, 2018, her training paid off, and once again she qualified for the CrossFit Regionals!

 Athletes no longer have to settle for major highly invasive surgeries that not only take them out of the game for months but also often result in the inability of the athlete to achieve preinjury levels of performance.
 In most cases, today, athletes can opt out of orthopedic surgery and instead turn to interventional orthopedics to treat most musculoskeletal conditions and injuries.
 Eliminating potential surgical damage and complications and experiencing faster recoveries and, in some cases, the ability to continue training, should be any athlete’s primary goal.
 It certainly was for one inspiring athlete who trained through treatment and achieved her CrossFit dreams!